 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.One of the benefits of being an Adobe User Group (CFUGs and others) is that the managers have access to a free Acrobat Connect account that can used to have remote speakers and/or attendees, and to record your presentations (so others local or remote can watch what you've had presented).
+And I may revise the content as necessary.One of the benefits of being an Adobe User Group (CFUGs and others) is that the managers have access to a free Acrobat Connect account that can used to have remote speakers and/or attendees, and to record your presentations (so others local or remote can watch what you've had presented).

 Many CFUGs don't seem to be taking advantage of the feature, so I wanted to point it out.
 Your manager may not know about it, or may have forgotten, or just may not be seeing the benefit.
 I share this to help you inform and encourage them.
 (This account is only for use with user group related activities.)

 Let me expand on each of the reasons to consider using it.